 - 1. Existing Conditions - 2.
 Existing Conditions plus Project - 3.
 Existing plus Approved Conditions - 4.
 Existing plus Approved Conditions, plus Project - 5.
 Cumulative Year (2035) without Project Conditions - 6.
-Cumulative Year (2035) with Project Conditions standard reductions are given for transit and bicycle use, pass-by traffic, and internal capture, the total net ADT's are 1,184.
-The trip generation numbers are provided on page 13 of the traffic analysis (Appendix D of the Initial Study at Attachment K of Planning Commission Staff Report #20-01)
+Cumulative Year (2035) with Project Conditions

+The traffic analysis determined that the proposed project would generate a total of 1,876 Average Daily Trips (ADT's).
+After standard reductions are given for transit and bicycle use, pass-by traffic, and internal capture, the total net ADT's are 1,184.
+The trip generation numbers are provided on page 13 of the traffic analysis (Appendix D of the Initial Study at Attachment K of Planning

+Commission Staff Report #20-01)